Expressways of Shanghai: Auxiliary express roads

 These are other express roads that serve as part of the municipal expressway network.
 Of these, six belong to the Hongqiao Comprehensive Transportation Hub, a network of municipal expressways serving Shanghai Hongqiao Railway Station and Shanghai Hongqiao International Airport.

+Restrictions on Driving

+In Shanghai, there are restrictions on foreign license plates, temporary license plates, drivers with probationary licenses, and taxis not carrying passengers to drive on many municipal elevated roads.
+This ban is enforced by the police, and affects every day except Saturday, Sunday, and public holidays.
+They came into effect on November 2020.